Richard172/Solitaire/README.md

 # Solitaire
- My first game in Godot
+ My first game in Godot, used Kenny assets
- Used Kenny assets